 - The unforgettable pork loin and cured ham sandwich at Flor dos Congregados.
 Why is it good?
 The pork loin is marinated for over 20 hours in onion, garlic, bay leaves, and wine and then slow-roasted for hours.
 The second layer of the sandwich is smoked ham that’s been aged for 24 months.
 Delicious, right?

 - The best beer ever at Catraio: Porto is all about – well – port wine, right?
 Turns out ‘no’.
 That’s what surprised me the most: there’s a hugely vibrant craft beer scene here as well.

-- The best meat and cheese platter at All in Porto: Nothing to add.
+- The best canned sardines at Bolhão Wine House: Nothing to add.
 Go there and enjoy it!